 It was slightly damaged inside, so it was conducting a bit of current, so my laptop would detect that it is plugged in.
 But the damage was not allowing it to charge up normally.

 I could tell that it is damaged because I could pick up slight traces of burnt smell on that box thingy of your charger.
 You can do that too.
 Apply your sensitive Sherlock nose on your charging brick and see if you pick up any burnt plastic smells.

 So these were, in my opinion, three of the most comfortable and efficient ways of checking and fixing your laptop plugged in not charging issue.
-Keep your registries clean and always buy good quality chargers, to avoid this problem in the future.
+These kinds of unexpected errors also lead to Keep your registries clean and always buy good quality chargers, to avoid this problem in the future.
 Enjoy!